1. Best Teacher Resources: Scholastic Teachables

 4. Best Way to Start the Day: Daily Starters

-Establish a morning routine with Scholastic's Daily Starters — fun, fast math and language arts prompts and questions, including Teachable Moments from history and Fun Facts, such as "Before erasers, people used a piece of bread!"
-Sort by grade (PreK–8), and project them onto your interactive whiteboard or print copies for your students.
+Establish a morning routine with Scholastic's Daily Starters — fun, fast math and language arts prompts and questions, including Teachable Moments from history and Fun Facts.
+Sort by grade (PreK–8), then project or print.

 8. Best for Geography: Google Earth

 Zoom over the Sahara desert.
-Fly past the streets where your students live.
 Take a tour of the Eiffel Tower.
 You can do it all with Google Earth, the tool that makes the world feel a little bit smaller with its map-generating capabilities.
 If you're new to Google Earth, the tutorials offer a great introduction.